TGXnet/consumercheck/DESCRIPTION.rst

 Installation
 ============

-I wish the answer is:
+I wish the answer was:

 	pip install consumercheck

-But it is not that simple.
-ConsumerCheck uses **numpy** that is not easily automatically installed.
-Following is a list of the python modules that have to be present for ConsumerCheck to work.
+But unfortunately it is not that simple.
+The following list of python modules needs to be installed prior to using **pip install consumercheck** in order to make ConsumerCheck work.

 +-------------+------------+-----------------------------------------------------------------+
 | Name        | Tested ver | Function                                                        |